 - bipolar disorder – also known as "manic depression", in bipolar disorder there are spells of both depression and excessively high mood (mania); the depression symptoms are similar to clinical depression, but the bouts of mania can include harmful behaviour, such as gambling, going on spending sprees and having unsafe sex

 - seasonal affective disorder (SAD) – also known as "winter depression", SAD is a type of depression with a seasonal pattern usually related to winter

 When to seek help

-See your GP if you experience symptoms of depression for most of the day, every day, for more than two weeks.
+See a GP if you experience symptoms of depression for most of the day, every day, for more than 2 weeks.